-The 1999 Tampa Bay SWIM Plan update explored the status and trends in Bay water quality and established the following goals:
+The 1999 Tampa Bay SWIM Plan update explored the status and trends in Bay water quality and established the goals identified below.
+The status of these goals is also identified.

-- Cap nitrogen loadings to Tampa Bay at existing levels (1992-1994 average) to encourage the regrowth of an additional 12,350 acres of seagrass. - Protect relatively clean areas of the bay from increases in toxic contamination and minimize risks to marine life and humans associated with toxic contaminants to impacted areas. - Establish a Pollutant Load Reduction Goal (PLRG) to reduce nitrogen concentration in Tampa Bay by 7% by 2010, or about 17 tons per year or as necessary to offset loadings to the bay because of population growth.
+- Cap nitrogen loadings to Tampa Bay at existing levels (1992-1994 average) to encourage the regrowth of an additional 12,350 acres of seagrass. - Status: This goal was met and refined with the adoption of the Partners for Progress TBNMC Action Plan 1995-1999. - Protect relatively clean areas of the bay from increases in toxic contamination and minimize risks to marine life and humans associated with toxic contaminants to impacted areas. - Status: The AOR of pathogens and environmental toxicity was taken by FDEP and FDOH. - Establish a Pollutant Load Reduction Goal (PLRG) to reduce nitrogen concentration in Tampa Bay by 7% by 2010, or about 17 tons per year or as necessary to offset loadings to the bay because of population growth. - \circ $\,$ Status: This goal was met.

-These goals were established in partnership with regional stakeholders and drew heavily on the Tampa Bay Estuary Program's CCMP.
+The above goals were established in partnership with regional stakeholders and drew heavily on the Tampa Bay Estuary Program's CCMP.
 The TBEP CCMP was last updated in 2017 and serves as a community blueprint for action over a 10-year planning horizon.
 The CCMP synthesizes decades of scientific research into the bay's most pressing problems and reflects broad-based input from citizens, stakeholders, and communities with a common interest in a healthy bay as the cornerstone of a prosperous economy.
 The Tampa Bay SWIM Plan does not duplicate the TBEP's CCMP, rather it uses the CCMP as a reference to identify those elements that align with SWIM's core missions of water quality and natural systems.